misken/hillmaker/paper/paper.md

 are related to labor.
 Staffing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
 Another motivating problem involved developing a surgical patient rerouting plan to temporarily accommodate patients while a post-surgical holding area renovation project was underway.
-Proper statistical analysis of patient arrival, departure, and occupancy patterns, including computation of percentiles, are a critical part of such analyses.
+Proper statistical analysis of patient arrival, departure, and occupancy patterns, including computation of percentiles, are a critical part of such projects.
 Traditional statistics packages do not include this type of functionality and one-off SQL based approaches are tedious to create and generalize.
 Additionally, the implementation of percentile functions in SQL is dialect dependent.